-Consolidated Financial Statements 31 December 2017
+Consolidated Financial Statements 31 December 2018

-BF&M LIFE INSURANCE COMPANY LIMITED Responsibility for Financial Reporting As at 31 December 2017
+BF&M LIFE INSURANCE COMPANY LIMITED Responsibility for Financial Reporting For the year ended 31 December 2018

 The management of BF&M Life Insurance Company Limited ("the Group") is responsible for the preparation of the consolidated financial statements contained in this report.
 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards.